 The verge is the area of public land located between a street kerb line and the boundary of an adjoining property.

 Verges play a significant role in our community by establishing an area for street trees, lawns and gardens which soften the landscape.
-They also accommodate overhead and underground utilities such as power, water and gas and communications infrastructure.
+Verges present an opportunity to establish Waterwise gardens and increase native flora across the City for local wildlife.
+They also accommodate overhead and underground utilities such as power, water, gas and communications infrastructure.

 The City acknowledges the care that residents take in maintaining verges, which improves the overall appearance of the street and their properties.
-Residents must not interfere with the City’s street trees under any circumstances.
+The City's street trees however must not be interfered with under any circumstances.